Lawrenceville Divorce Lawyer

 - Present evidence and arguments the judge can consider to determine child custody, child and spousal support, and asset division

-- Help you seek amicable resolutions using alternative dispute resolution processes like mediation
+- Help you seek amicable resolutions using alternative dispute resolution processes

-Overview of the Georgia Divorce Process
+An Overview of The Divorce Process in Georgia

 It may also depend on whether you and your spouse are able to work out differences through arbitration or mediation.
 The following are the basic steps in a typical contested divorce.